 Needless to say, this weather is not ideal for any kind of intense, focused training.
 What I’ve learned over the years and have come to love, is that it is ideal for building a running base.
-I love using the winters to increase my fitness level after the holidays.
+I love using the winters to build an aerobic base after the holidays.
 There is nothing like the satisfaction of sweating off all the unhealthy treats and calories that have accumulated throughout the past few months.

 How to Build a Solid Running Base

-Set a limit for yourself and don’t surpass it
+Set a mileage limit during base training and don’t exceed it

 - Decide what frequency and distance you want to stick to and don’t go above it (for me, this means no more than 4 runs a week, and nothing more than 8 miles at a time)

-- Now is not the time to push your limits, this is the time to build a really strong foundation.
+- Base building training is not the time to push your limits, it’s the time to build a really strong foundation.
 Challenging yourself before you’ve built your running base will only cause injury

 Focus on feel rather than speed or distance

-- Avoid obsessing over your pace during these runs
+- Avoid obsessing over your pace during these base training runs

 - Get out there and run a distance that feels good, at a pace that is enjoyable

-- Running 12 miles once a week is a great accomplishment, but won’t help you build a strong foundation.
+- Running 12 miles once a week is a great accomplishment, but won’t help you build a strong aerobic base.
 A great running base comes from frequent miles that don’t stretch your limits

 - A great running base also means your body is injury free, health, fresh and strong